Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Main theorems on computational quantum mechanics

-We get a rather intriguing phenomenon for sectorial operators.
-Namely, the SCI of both the spectrum and the pseudospectrum is one.
-In particular, suppose that we have nonnegative $\theta_1,\theta_2$ such that $ \theta_1+\theta_2<\pi$.
+{\bf Unbounded Potentials.} We get a rather intriguing phenomenon for sectorial operators.
+Namely, the SCI of both the spectrum and the pseudospectrum is one, but no type of error control is possible.
+In particular, suppose that we have non-negative $\theta_1,\theta_2$ such that $ \theta_1+\theta_2<\pi$.
 Define

-We define the operator $H$ via the minimal operator $h$ as: $ H=h^{**}, $ $h=-\Delta+V,$ $\Dcal(h)=\mathrm{C}^{\infty}_c(\mathbb{R}^d). $ When $V \in \Omega$ it follows that $H$ has compact resolvent, a result that we also establish as a part of the proof of the following theorem.
+We define the operator $H$ via the minimal operator $h$ as: $ H=h^{**}, $ $h=-\Delta+V,$ $\Dcal(h)=\mathrm{C}^{\infty}_c(\mathbb{R}^d). $ When $V \in \Omega_{\infty}$ it follows that $H$ has compact resolvent, a result that we also establish as a part of the proof of the following theorem.

-\begin{remark}[Assumptions on $\Lambda$] Interestingly, no constant function are needed in $\Lambda$ in order to obtain the results in the following theorem, as opposed to the case where we have a bounded potential. \end{remark}
+Interestingly, no constant functions are needed in $\Lambda$ in order to obtain the results in the following theorem, as opposed to the case where we have a bounded potential.